 While all these aspects of differentiation are critical, don’t take this to mean that price isn’t important.
 Price is always going to be key in this industry.
 Property managers have set budgets to work with, and they generally don’t have much flexibility in this area.

 If you’re up front about your capabilities and make an effort to understand their needs, most property managers will be straightforward with you about their budgetary constraints.
 You don’t have to come in and offer the lowest price, but you do have to fit within their budget.

 Selling Peace Of Mind

-On top of all the fiscal concerns, property managers will be very interested in your service if it can make their lives easier.
+On top of all the fiscal concerns, property managers will be very interested in your security services if it can make their lives easier.
 For a property of 500 or so residents, reducing customer complaints will save a huge chunk of time for the property manager.

 Timely and quality incident reporting makes property managers lives’ easier by giving them the information they need to quickly address issues and make sure they don’t happen again.
 Sloppy or incomplete reports, on the other hand, create more work for the property manager, who then has to call to get more information and might get blamed by the resident if they’re working off of inaccurate facts.